ManasiTilak/2024-Reading-List/README.md

 # 2024 Reading List

-This repository contains a list of articles and videos I plan to read/watch in 2024.
+This repository contains a list of books, articles and videos I plan to read/watch in 2024.
 It is an attempt to organize and manage a never ending list of bookmarks and tabs.

 It consists of both new and old videos and articles curated to the best of my ability.
-I hope you find some video that helps you along your coding journey as well.
+Feel free to explore!

 It's open source, so feel free to contribute.